comstud/atvroms/tx9s/README.md

 * Grab integritychecker.apk (from where you got this file or elsewhere.)
 * Make (or use/edit the one found where you got this file) a 'install-more.sh'
 * You may put whatever commands you want in there.
 It will run at the end of 'custom.sh' as root.
+* If running cs5 or newer, you can mkdir /sdcard/.custom-init.d and copy *.sh into there and they will run on boot.

 ## USING USB DRIVE METHOD #1